jumperalex/webGui/README.md

 Lime Technology unRAID OS System Management Utility, aka, webGui

+### Overview

+In unRAID OS 5.0-rc the last sequence in system start up is as follows (from `/etc/rc.d/rc.local`):

+1. Use `installpkg` to install all slackware packages which exist in `/boot/extra`.
+2. Use `installplg` to install all plugins which exist in `/boot/plugins`.
+3. Use `installplg` to install all plugins which exist in `/boot/config/plugins`.
+4. Invoke the `/boot/go` script.

+Normally there should be nothing to install in either `/boot/extra` or `/boot/plugins`.

+All community-created plugins should be installed in:
+`/boot/config/plugins`

+Any slackware packages needed by the plugin should be referenced and downloaded to:
+`/boot/packages`

+    Note: for unRAID 5.0 these should be from Slackware version 13.1 unless you absolutely need the functionality from a newer package.

+Any other files needed by the plugin should be downloaded to:
+`/boot/config/plugins/<plugin-name>`

+If a plugin requires a saved configuration file, it should exist in `/boot/config/plugins/<plugin-name>/<plugin-name>.cfg`

-### Installation
+### webGui Installation

+With that background, we are going to install the webGui plugin file in `/boot/plugins` in order to ensure that it gets installed first, since it's possible for subsequent plugins to alter or replace files of the webGui plugin.

-Login to the command line on your server, e.g., at the console or a telnet session.
+First, login to the command line on your server, e.g., at the console or a telnet session.

-First, empty the `/boot/plugins` directory or delete it entirely.
-This is unneeded and will be going away.
+Next, make sure you have a `/boot/plugins` directory.
+If it already exists, **ensure that it's empty**.

 Next, make sure you have a `/boot/config/plugins` directory.
-This directory is where all the plugin `.plg` files go and where plugin configuration files will be stored.

 Now type this:

 ```
-cd /boot/config/plugins
+cd /boot/plugins
 wget https://github.com/limetech/webGui/raw/master/webGui-latest.plg
 installplg webGui-latest.plg
 ```

 Now open the server webGui in your browser.

+### Re-install

 If you want to download a later version of -latest than what you already have, then delete the two files first:

 ```
-cd /boot/config/plugins
+cd /boot/plugins
 rm webGui-latest*
 wget https://github.com/limetech/webGui/raw/master/webGui-latest.plg
 installplg webGui-latest.plg